The UK’s humanitarian response to COVID-19

 Latest news

 We conducted a review of the UK’s emergency support for populations in humanitarian need as a result of the COVID-19 pandemic and made three recommendations.
-We’ve followed up on the government’s progress implementing our recommendations and we will return to outstanding issues again in 2024.
+We’ve followed up on the government’s progress implementing our recommendations and we returned to outstanding issues again in 2024.
 Find out more on the ‘Further scrutiny‘ tab.

 Summary